-Rule 18 applies between boats when they are required to leave a mark on the same side and at least one of them is in the zone.
+Rule 18 applies between boards when they are required to leave a mark on the same side and at least one of them is rounding or passing it.
 However, it does not apply

-- (a) between boats on opposite tacks on a beat to windward, - (b) between boats on opposite tacks when the proper course at the mark for one but not both of them is to tack, - (c) between a boat approaching a mark and one leaving it, or - (d) if the mark is a continuing obstruction, in which case rule 19 applies.
+- (a) between boards on opposite tacks on a beat to windward, - (b) between boards on opposite tacks when the proper course at the mark for one but not both of them is to tack, - (c) between a board approaching a mark and one leaving it, or - (d) if the mark is a continuing obstruction, in which case rule 19 applies.

-Rule 18 no longer applies between boats when mark-room has been given.
+Rule 18 no longer applies between boards when mark-room has been given.